skh6075/GuildPlus/README.md

 $guild = GuildPlus::getInstance()->getGuild(string $guildName);
 ```

-> If you want to Guild LevelProcess?
+> If you want to use Guild LevelProcess?
 ```php
 $levelProcess = $guild->getLevelProocess();
 $levelProcess->getLevel();